Fixed-Cost Egg Freezing Packages: 9 Things You Need to Know Before You Choose One

 Most fixed-cost egg freezing packages are not priced around a single cycle.

-If a package looks unusually inexpensive, it’s often because it assumes one cycle will be enough, which isn’t always realistic.
+If a package looks unusually inexpensive, it’s often because it assumes one cycle will be enough.
+That isn’t always realistic.

 2. These Packages Exist Because Egg Freezing Isn’t Predictable